Classification of Zamolodchikov periodic cluster algebras: Preliminaries

 Notice that the adjacency matrices here are closely related to the Cartan matrices for $G_1$ and $G_2$, $C_{G_1}$ and $C_{G_2}$.
 In particular, $A_{G_1} = 2I - C_{G_1}$ and $A_{G_2} = 2I - C_{G_2}$, where $A_G$ is the \textit{Coxeter adjacency matrix} of $G$.
 If $B$ is a skew-symmetric matrix such that the element-wise absolute value $|B|$ is the associated Coxeter adjacency matrix $A_G$, we call $B$ a \textit{signed Coxeter adjacency matrix} of $G$.

 \begin{remark} One can also visualize admissibility of an ADE bigraph.
-The number of length two red-blue paths from $i$ to $j$ is the same as the number of length two blue-red paths from $i$ to $j$ for every pair of vertices $i, j$ if and only if this ADE bigraph is admissible.
+An ADE bigraph is admissible if and only if the number of length two red-blue paths from $i$ to $j$ is the same as the number of length two blue-red paths from $i$ to $j$ for every pair of vertices $i, j$.
 An example of admissible and nonadmissible ADE bigraphs is shown in Figure \ref{fig:admissibleADE}. \end{remark}

 Given an ADE bigraph $(G_1, G_2)$ with bipartition $\epsilon: [n]\rightarrow \{\circ, \bullet\}$, there is a unique associated bipartite quiver $Q$ defined as follows: \begin{itemize} \item If $(u, v)$ is an edge in $G_1$, direct it so that it points from $\circ$ to $\bullet$. \item If $(u, v)$ is an edge in $G_2$, direct it so that it points from $\bullet$ to $\circ$. \end{itemize} Let $\tilde{\Gamma}, \tilde{\Delta}$ be the resulting signed Coxeter adjacency matrices for $G_1$ and $G_2$, respectively.
 Then, $B = \tilde{\Gamma} + \tilde{\Delta}$ is the adjacency matrix of the quiver $Q$.